khulnasoft/integrations-core/twistlock/README.md

 ###### Docker

-1. Collecting logs is disabled by default in the Datadog Agent.
+1. Collecting logs is disabled by default in the Khulnasoft Agent.
 Enable it with the environment variable:

    ```shell
    DD_LOGS_ENABLED=true